provectus/kafka-ui/README.md

 > brew tap homebrew/cask-versions
 > brew cask install java (or java13 if 13th version is not the latest one)
 ```
+### Building

 Once you installed the prerequisites and cline the repository, run the following commands in your project directory:

-To build a Docker container with Kafka UI:
+Build a Docker container with Kafka UI:
 ```sh
 ./mvnw clean install -Pprod
 ```
-To start Kafka UI with your Kafka clusters:
+Start Kafka UI with your Kafka clusters:
 ```sh
 docker-compose -f ./docker/kafka-ui.yaml up
 ```